 21 CFR 210 or 21 CFR 211 requirements?

-The requirements for medical devices historically are derived from the pharmaceutical regulations–which included the requirement for process validation.
+The requirements for medical devices historically are derived from pharmaceutical regulations–which included the requirement for process validation.
 However, neither 21 CFR 210 nor 21 CFR 211 mention master validation plans (need to verify).
 They also don’t mention IQ/OQ/PQ requirements.

-Where did the Idea for Master Validation Plans Come From?
+Where did the idea for Master Validation Plans Come From?

 GHTF/SG3/N99-10:2004 is the guidance document that was created by the Global Harmonization Task Force’s Study Group 3 for guidance on process validation.
 The guidance even includes templates for a master validation plan, IQ, OQ, and PQ.
 The guidance indicates that the purpose of a master validation plan is to plan validation and revalidation activities.
 There are other planning documents that could be used instead.
 For example, design plans include process validation as part of the design transfer activities when a new product is being developed.
 Quality plans are used for facility expansions and construction of new facilities.
-Some companies even include validation and revalidation plans in their process validation procedure and/or the sterilization validation procedure.
+Some companies even include validation and revalidation plans in their process validation procedure and/or sterilization validation procedure.

 For companies that have equipment that requires validation, I like to use an equipment register that identifies calibration, preventive maintenance, validation, and revalidation requirements as part of the equipment register.
 This allows me to use one single document to manage all the planning of calibration, preventive maintenance, and validation.
 If there are no validation requirements, then the appropriate column of the equipment register will indicate “n/a.”

 What is a Master Validation Plan?